spcourse/python/en/basics/index.md

 You can also perform basic math.
 The *result* of the calculation is displayed on the screen.
 Except the last line: that one shows the formula (*expression*) between parentheses.
 Just like earlier with the texts.
 The expression within the brackets is a string and not a formula that can readily be calculated.

 > Do you get an error message if you run the program?
-Chances are that you've made a mistake copying the commands leaving Python confused what you meant in the first place.
+Chances are that you've made a mistake copying the commands leaving Python confused about what you meant in the first place.
 Take a close look to find where you've made that mistake.
 If you can't seem to find it, do ask for some assistance.
 Learning to understand error messages is an important part of this course.
 That's why we want you to make a mistake every now and then!

 ## Operators